In their classic Your Money or Your Life, Joe Dominguez and Vicki Robin argue that the relationship between spending and happiness is non-linear.

 - Your aim shouldn't be to get out of debt.
 Your aim should be to boost your personal profit; debt reduction then becomes an inevitable side effect.

 - Similarly, your target shouldn't be a specific weight.
 Your goals should be to eat right and to exercise thirty or sixty minutes each day.
 If you do this, fitness will follow.

-Whether your digging out of debt, building your debt snowball, are wondering what to do now that you've achieved Financial Independence, or happiness and well-being can be improved by having a sense of purpose.
+Whether you're digging out of debt, building your debt snowball, are wondering what to do now that you've achieved Financial Independence, your happiness and well-being can be improved by having a sense of purpose.
 What's yours?